 If you’re a fan of Mediterranean flavours, then you’ll love this Roasted Red Pepper Salad Dressing, featuring olives, fresh basil, garlic, red wine vinegar, and of course, roasted peppers.
 Roasting vegetables is a simple way to bring out their essence, and it’s a low effort preparation that’s definitely worth the time you put in.

-Preparing the Dressing
+Preparing the Peppers

 To prepare the red peppers for roasting, cut them in half from stem to tip and remove the seeds.
 Lay the pepper halves cut side down on a baking sheet, and brush them lightly with olive oil.
 Roast the peppers for about 50 to 60 minutes, until the pepper is blackened and soft.
+When they are cool enough to handle, peel off the outer blackened layer.

-Using Your Roasted Red Pepper Dressing
+Making Roasted Red Pepper Salad Dressing

-I originally made it to go with this Mediterranean Salad but it’s a versatile dressing as the flavours will pair well with a variety of food, and not just salads.
+I originally made this to go with this Mediterranean Salad but it’s a versatile dressing as the flavours will pair well with a variety of food, and not just salads.
 You could swizzle it into some fresh pasta, combine a dab with some mayo and use it as a sandwich spread, or slather it over some hot buttered corn.

 Roasted Red Pepper Salad Dressing